Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Life Sciences

-Voltage-gated ion channels are important determinants of neuronal excitability.
-The hippocampus and cortex are two key brain areas involved in normal functions such as learning and memory as well as disorders such as epilepsy.
-Our research interests lie in understanding how voltage-gated ion channels activated at subthreshold membrane potentials affect hippocampal and cortical cell excitability under physiological as well as epileptogenic conditions.
+The hippocampus and cortex are two key brain areas that play critical roles in normal functions such as learning and memory as well as disorders such as epilepsy.
+Our research interests lie in understanding how neurons within these brain areas process information under physiological conditions and during epileptogenesis.
+We are particularly interested in determining how voltage-gated ion channels regulate neuronal intrinsic excitability and synaptic transmission in cortical and hippocampal neurons.
 Specific projects include:

 Presynaptic HCN channels, Ca2+ channels and neuronal excitability

-We have recently demonstrated that HCN channels are also located at certain glutamatergic synaptic terminals in the adult entorhinal cortex where, by restricting the activity of low threshold T-(CaV3.2) Ca2+ channels, they inhibit synaptic release.
-Using a combination of multi-photon imaging and electrophysiology, we are now investigating which neurons in particular express pre-synaptic HCN channels and whether similar molecular mechanisms regulate the trafficking and plasticity of pre- and post-synaptic HCN channels.
+We have demonstrated that HCN channels are located at certain glutamatergic synaptic terminals in the adult entorhinal cortex inhibit synaptic release by restricting the activity of low threshold T-(CaV3.2) Ca2+ channels.
+Interestingly, the expression of pre- and post-synaptic HCN channels in the entorhinal cortex is differentially regulated.
+We are now using a combination of multi-photon imaging and electrophysiology to investigate which particular cortical neurons express pre-synaptic HCN channels and the cellular mechanisms that dictate which synapses may preferentially express these channels.

 Mutation in two types of KV7 subunits (KV7.2 and KV7.3) have been associated with Benign Familial Neonatal Convulsions (BFNC).
-Recent evidence shows that KV7 channels are targeted to the axon initial segment of hippocampal and cortical pyramidal neurons.
+Recent evidence shows that these KV7 subunits are targeted to the axon initial segments of hippocampal and cortical pyramidal neurons.
 KV7 mutations that cause BFNC impair axonal targeting of these channels.
-However, very little is known about the functional role of axonal KV7 channels.
-Our aim is to understand how modulation of axonal KV7 channels affects cell excitability and synaptic integration.
+We have determined that the KV7 channels located at the axon initial segments of hippocampal pyramidal and granule cells regulate the action potential threshold and, thereby, neuronal firing.
+Interestingly, neurotransmitters such as acetylcholine cause long-term plasticity of these axonal KV7 channels.
+We are currently investigating the mechanisms by which neurotransmitters may regulate axonal KV7 channel activity and the impact of this on neuronal and network excitability.

 |2000||PhD||Doctor of Philosophy – Pharmacology||University College London|